jillesvangurp/es-kotlin-client/README.md

 }
 ```

+One potential usecase for this could be e.g. doing several queries at once in response to a user request to give the user results for several different indices, each with their own query.

 ## Async Bulk with co-routines

-We also have an asynchronous bulk indexer that depends on the experimental `Flow` API in Kotlin.
-This works very similar to the synchronous bulk api above.
-This still API has a few question marks around it still regarding parallelism.
+We also have an asynchronous bulk indexer that internally depends on the experimental `Flow` and `Channel` APIs in Kotlin.
+However for user this works very similar to the synchronous bulk api above.
+To use this, you will need to add the `kotlin.Experimental` flag to your build and to your runtime.

+The `Flow API` still has a few question marks around it regarding e.g. parallelism.
+However, it is shaping up as a really nice alternative to manually orchestrating producer and consumer type logic.
 Ideally we'd fire bulk requests on different threads in parallel and use back pressure to avoid overloading ES with requests.
-Instead, the current behavior seems to be strictly sequential.
+However, the current behavior seems to be strictly sequential.
 There seems to be a lot of discussion around this topic still in the [Kotlin issue tracker](https://github.com/Kotlin/kotlinx.coroutines/issues/1147).
+I will update the internals accordingly when this changes.

 ```kotlin
 val successes = mutableListOf<Any>()